kellykohlleffel/genai-rag-snowflake/README.md

 * Click Run to clear the preview pane
 * Copy and paste the [**Streamlit code**](02-streamlit-code.py) in the Streamlit editor

-### Step 7: Have some fun checking out the travel assistant features and creating prompts for unique visits
+### Step 7: Have some fun checking out the travel assistant features and creating prompts for unique visits using RAG
 * Test the streamlit application with your own prompts or check out the sample prompts in the lab guide